 C16.4.4.1.
 The storage site will send a DLMS 945A Disposal Release Denial to the source of supply that prepared the DRO as a notification of no action taken.
 Sources of supply will use the DLMS 945A to adjust inventory records.

 C16.4.4.2.
-Disposal Release Denials for Supply Discrepancy Report (SDR) and ￼
+Disposal Release Denials for Supply Discrepancy Report (SDR) and Product Quality Deficiency Reports (PQDR) Exhibits.￼

 C16.4.4.2.1.
 Storage activities will prepare the DLMS 945A Materiel Release Denial and send it to the source of supply for SDR and PQDR exhibits when the DRO containing the SDR DCN or PQDR RCN does NOT match any of the DCNs or RCNs on the storage activity accountable record at DRO allocation.